inducer/pdf2data/reading-uiuc-financial-statements.md

 of financial information from UI systems.
 It (currently) works for me with a 1000-odd page PDF that comes out of the "Customize Combined Statements" function, for all my active accounts, since "the beginning of time".
-As far as I can tell, that includes the entire lifetime of [XPACC](https://xpacc.illinois.edu/), to give you an idea of robustness.
+As far as I can tell, that includes the entire lifetime of a major research center, to give you an idea of robustness.

 So you run
 ```